jrainpre/so_long-2D-game-in-C/README.md

 - **Graphics**: The game will be rendered in a window, ensuring a smooth gaming experience.
 - **Map Configuration**: Maps are built using walls, collectibles, and free spaces, offering various challenges as you navigate through.

-Remember, while the provided examples showcase a dolphin-themed environment, the game world is only limited by your imagination.
 <div align='center'>
 <img src="https://github.com/jrainpre/so_long/blob/master/Screenshots/Game.png" alt="Game Screenshot">
 </div>